 The mission of the Water Authority of Southeastern Nassau County is to determine and analyze the benefits and liabilities and study the feasibility of alternative forms of ownership and operation of the privately owned water system serving the southeastern portion of Nassau County.
 To this end, the Authority's board will utilize the services of a professional valuation consultant to determine total acquisition and operating costs under a number of scenarios.

-During fiscal 2013, the authority, through the services of George Sansoucy, PE, LLC, has begun the study of the valuation of the assets of the former New York Water Services Company.
-During fiscal 2013, the consultant has gathered all pertinent data from public filings and provided the authority with a draft preliminary report of its findings.
-The Authority’s board members have begun reviewing this draft for the purposes of determining completeness and compliance with the authority’s needs.
+During fiscal 2014, the authority, through the services of George Sansoucy, PE, LLC, completed the study of the valuation of the assets of the former New York Water Services Company and made this information available to the public by through the local media and by posting the report on the Authorities website.
+During fiscal 2013, the consultant had gathered all pertinent data from public filings and provided the authority with a draft preliminary report of its findings.
+The Authority’s board members reviewed this draft for the purposes of determining completeness and compliance with the authority’s needs and authorized the report be advanced to a "draft final" version.